-- Where terms and conditions state a minimum age. it might be argued that ads for in-game items cannot be targeted at younger individuals. - Terms and conditions (and privacy policies) need to be adapted to German law.
-Merely translating "universal" terms is not a solution. - Advertisements within or with regards to a game and the embedding of advertisements as such should be legally vetted and, when in doubt, worded more carefully (indirectly).
+- Terms and conditions need to be adapted to German law.
+Merely translating "universal" terms is not a solution. - In most cases, privacy policies must be adapted to the specific offer and to German law.
+Generally worded privacy policies that do not take into account the specific characteristics of mobile and online games can no longer be considered sufficient. - Advertisements within or with regards to a game and the embedding of advertisements as such should be legally vetted and, when in doubt, worded more carefully (indirectly).